Mehmed Sadık Bey: The New Party

 The crisis was resolved with a compromise when some demands of the New Party were accepted at the 1911 CUP congress.
 This included the resignation of Talât and other CUP hardliners from the government.
 Hüseyin Cahit in his memoirs described the influence of Sâdık and the New Party: “If the faction issue prepared by Colonel Sâdık Bey and his friends had succeeded as desired, Union and Progress would then have disintegrated and been destroyed.”

-Sâdık was then sent away to Salonica by the Minister of War Mahmut Şevket Pasha on 1 May, 1911.
+Sâdık was then sent away to Salonica by the Minister of War Mahmut Şevket Pasha on 1 May 1911.
 There he published a manifesto attacking the CUP and the military.
 In his declaration, he urged the military to withdraw from politics and that the CUP should either remain as a guardian of the constitutional monarchy (nigâhbân-ı meşrutiyet) or become a full-fledged political party.
-Following this declaration, he was retired from the military on 24 May, 1911, with the rank of colonel, on the grounds that he was “not fit for military service.”
+Following this declaration, he was retired from the military with the rank of colonel, on the grounds that he was “not fit for military service.”

-1911–1914
+Opposition to the CUP

-When Sâdık returned to Istanbul he was among the founders of the Freedom and Accord Party (founded in 21 November 1911), which quickly absorbed most of the previously existing opposition parties.
+When Sâdık returned to Istanbul he was among the founders of the Freedom and Accord Party (founded on 21 November 1911), which quickly absorbed most of the previously existing opposition parties.
 He was invited to join the party by a group of liberal politicians which became known as the Münevvers Group: Lütfi Fikri, Rıza Nur, Rıza Tevfik and Ahmet Reşit, as they recognized the need to have support in the army.

-On 24 November, 1911, Damat Ferit Pasha was elected as the party president and Sâdık Bey as the party vice president.
+On 24 November 1911, Damat Ferit Pasha was elected as the party president and Sâdık Bey as the party vice president.
 However shortly after the party's establishment, Sâdık started having disagreements with the Münevvers Group, especially the many decisions he made without consulting the authorized boards of the party.
 Even before the 1912 general election, it was expected that he and his supporters would defect and found a new party called Ottoman Union (İttihâd-ı Osmanî), but Sâdık denied this.
-Following the CUP's victory in the 1912 election, which went down in history as the "election of clubs" he spearheaded the 1912 Ottoman Coup d'état by organizing a clique of pro-Freedom and Accord officers in the military, known as the Savior Officers, demanding the resignation of the CUP-government.
+Following the CUP's victory in the 1912 election, which went down in history as the "election of clubs" he spearheaded the 1912 Ottoman coup d'état by organizing a clique of pro-Freedom and Accord officers in the military, known as the Savior Officers, demanding the resignation of the CUP-government.
 When Sâdık and the Savior Officers targeted the CUP-dominated Chamber of Deputies for dissolution, they soon got what they wanted.
-He authored the memorandum to Halil Menteşe, president of the Chamber, demanding its dissolution.
+He authored the memorandum sent to Halil Menteşe, president of the Chamber, demanding its dissolution.